Close

 Under the standard guidelines of the Income Tax Act, the total taxable income from business operations is calculated after deducting the allowable expenses and disallowing expenses that are not by the act.

-However, when assesses adopts this scheme, there is no provision for allowing or disallowing any business-related expenses.
+However, when the assesses adopts this scheme, there is no provision for allowing or disallowing any business-related expenses.
 The taxable income is capped at the prescribed rate of the total gross turnover.
 Moreover, when this scheme is adopted, there is no additional provision for depreciation.
-The Written Down Value (WDV) of an asset is calculated according to depreciation provisions under section 32.

 All assesses who adopt the PTS must pay the entire advance tax liability on or before March 15 of the previous year.
 If such advance tax is not paid, interest per section 234C is levied.